 Many Rvers will encounter RV generator troubles at some point.
 The most common problem is the generator not starting or being hard to start.
-This would be a common problem if the generator sat too long without being run.
+This is a common problem when the generator sits too long without running.

 Many times it’s caused by fuel that has gone bad while sitting.
 Replacing the fuel is the first recommended step for most generators that are having a hard time starting, but here are some other common things to check:

 Is the fuel filter clean and not clogged?
 Could the fuel pump be not running properly?
 Is the carburetor clean and not varnished or gummed up?

 Is the engine getting spark?